-Introducing learners at this level of learning also forms the support structure in an automotive spray painting shop from where learning gradually progresses to more advanced application techniques at higher levels of learning, thereby exposing learners to more advanced and sophisticated application methods and equipment, as well as surface preparation.
+Introducing learners at this level of learning also forms the support structure in an automotive body repair shop from where learning gradually progresses to more advanced repair techniques at higher levels of learning, thereby exposing learners to more advanced and sophisticated body repair methods and equipment.

-This is the first qualification in a series and forms the basis for learners who want to follow a career in the field of automotive spray painting.
+This is the first qualification in a series and forms the basis for learners who want to follow a career in the field of automotive body repair.
 This qualification focuses on developing skills and knowledge necessary to begin such a career.
 It also provides learners who have gained relevant experience in the workplace with an opportunity to obtain credits through an RPL process.